bsciretti/py10x-engine/README.md

 * memload: Like real P101 saves the program in memory and expect for a "V"+ number instruction for start the program in that point
 * open: open the program and runs it sequentially
 * oldopen: Compatibility mode, does not support jumps

+## Debug mode
+In debug mode are shown comment and the register content step-by-step.
+It's opened with the shell parameter "debug"

 ## Differences beetween P101 and this
 * P101 has the RS command that exchanges R and D in magnetic cards introduction because MC introduction deletes D-F registerregisters.
 In this emulator there is no this deletion so there is no RS